Dangzheng/Eig-Free-release/readme.md

 ECCV 2018.
 If you use this code in your research, please cite the paper.

+This repo contains the code for PnP task, for Keypoint Matching task pls check [Eig-Free-Keypoint-Matching-realse](https://github.com/Dangzheng/Eig-Free-Keypoint-Matching-release)

 # Installation

 This code base is based on Python3.
 For more details on the required libraries,